Dan-Viner/LinuxWS/Distributions/Arch/README.md

 run it with `dmenu_run`.
 It's usefull to create a shortcut for this, I used the `<mod> + d`.

+### Clipboard manager

+See this [arch-wiki](https://wiki.archlinux.org/index.php/Clipboard) to understand the difference between Primary (auto selection) and Clipboard (explicit copy), and for clipboard-manager suggestsions.

+For me, nothing worked beside [Clipit](https://github.com/CristianHenzel/ClipIt).
+Installaion is simply as an AUR package (make sure the "requirements" list is met) and than run clipit (probably should add this as a startup application).

+Settings:
+1. I chose to use both primary and copy, synchronize clipboard and auto-paste options.
+2. run clipboard manually once to check if all the key-board shortcuts are O.K and replace those that didn't work.

 ### image viewer

 [feh](https://wiki.archlinux.org/index.php/Feh) (available via pacman)